A Guide to Growing Fresh Vegetables in Planter Boxes

 Fortunately, there are numerous potting mixes designed for growing vegetables in containers.
 Miracle-Gro® Seed Starting Potting Mix is a popular option.

-In addition, companies like EarthBox have complete growing kits.
+In addition, companies like EarthBox have complete planter box kits—you just add soil and your plants.
 You get everything you need for successful gardening.
-With its tomato growing kit, you get everything you need but the tomato plant.
+And with their tomato growing kit, you get everything you need but the tomato plant.
 The kit includes:

 • A planter for tomatoes